Blackstone (BX) Investment Thesis

 Management Fees

-$8 billion in 2025 (+12% Y/Y) — stable, recurring revenue base tied to AUM growth.
-Three of four segments grew management fees 17% on a combined basis in Q4.
+Record $2.1 billion in Q1 2026 (+13% Y/Y) and $7.7 billion LTM.
+Stable, recurring revenue tied to AUM growth.
+Three of four segments grew base management fees double-digits in Q1.

 Fee-Related Performance Revenues

-$2.4 billion in 2025 from perpetual capital vehicles like BREIT, BCRED, and BXPE, which crystallize gains at regular intervals regardless of realization activity.
+$488 million in Q1 2026 (+66% Y/Y) from perpetual capital vehicles like BREIT, BCRED, and BXPE.
+These crystallize gains at regular intervals regardless of realization activity.

 Net Realized Performance Revenues